Thrift Savings Plan: Lifecycle Funds

 Lifecycle Funds (commonly referred to as L Funds) are target date funds which, over an extended period of time (typically the period between an employee's entry/re-entry into Federal service and a presumed age of 63 for first withdrawal), allow for automatic reallocation (Note: Currently the Fund managers reallocate assets quarterly.) of assets from more-risky stock funds (the C, I, and S Funds) into less-risky income funds (the F and G Funds) as an employee reaches retirement age, as an employee may lack the time, interest, and/or expertise to determine suitable investments at various life stages.
+As mentioned, new employees are automatically placed into the L Fund corresponding to a presumed age of 63 for first withdrawal, but may choose to invest in any of the L Funds.

-Originally the Lifecycle Funds were offered only in 10-year increments (those with years ending in zero).
-However, on July 1, 2020, the TSP introduced new Lifecycle Funds in five-year increments.
+Originally the Lifecycle Funds were offered only in 10-year increments (those with years ending in 0).
+However, on July 1, 2020, the TSP introduced new Lifecycle Funds in five-year increments (years ending in either 0 or 5).

+When a new fund is added, the L Fund with that year in its title will be retired and merged into the L Income Fund, and a new fund will be created with the year in its title that is 50 years in the future.
+As examples, the L2010 and L2020 Funds were retired on December 31, 2010, and June 30, 2020, respectively, while the L2025 fund was retired on June 30, 2025.
+In 2030, the L2030 fund will be retired and merged into the L Income Fund, while the L2080 Fund will be created.

 The current Lifecycle Funds established, along with the corresponding estimated retirement date window, are as follows: